 We expect the ENSO Neutral, or La Nada pattern (almost a La Nina) to continue, and in the last 30 days we have seen more of a La Nina pattern develop with colder SST's along the eastern Equatorial Pacific and even the region 3.4 always referred to, though less so in 3.4.
 We are not seeing the trend toward El Nino yet.

-If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to download the app.
+If you want to know when the snow is coming (and be able to set unlimited alerts for any resort), within 5 minutes or less of us (our our sources) entering the data into any of our forecasts, be sure to grab the app here

 It's a mountain with multiple topographical personalities...long runs, wide-open groomed cruisers and pristine powder-filled bowls.
 Two of America's hairiest natural scare tactics - Mott and Killebrew Canyons.
 Steeps like The Face and Gunbarrel.
 And rows of regal pines spaced so perfectly, you'd swear Nature and the Gods of Tree Skiing were in cahoots.
 Most importantly, there's our legendary deep powder, which descends from the sky to serve up skiing and riding with California's most vertical.
 Heavenly is located on the south shore of Lake Tahoe.
 The resort spans two states with 50% of the terrain in Nevada and another 50% in California.
 Heavenly has four base lodges; Stagecoach and Boulder Lodges in Nevada; and the California Lodge and the Gondola at Heavenly Village located in California.